Sunday Anxiety

 What helps me feel like me.

-That’s the doorway back to nervous system safety.
-That’s where rest begins to feel possible.
-That’s where joy comes back in — not as a reward, but as something you’re allowed to have.
+That is the doorway back to nervous system safety.
+That is where rest begins to feel possible.
+That is where joy returns, not as a reward, but as something I am allowed to have.

 Healing Arts Center | Virginia Beach & Virtual